noamLeiv13/DataDevInterviewKit/README.md

 In larger companies, you’ll benefit from the expertise and structured processes of established organizations, while in small startups, the focus is often on speed and rapid feedback.
 Your decision will affect the variety of tasks you'll encounter and the overall influence you’ll have on the product's development.

+## What to Consider When Choosing a Company
 When considering a company, several factors play a significant role in your decision-making process.
 - Company size: Do you prefer a small startup, mid-sized company, or large corporation?
 - Work-life balance: Do you want to work 9-5 or are you willing to work long hours?